Advergaming has been around for years, but it’s never been more popular than right now—and for good reason.

-“The key is to be smart about integrating your brand into the game,” says Rovello.
-“It sounds obvious, but even if you know that sudoku is, say, the most popular game online right now and you’ve got a car company, it maybe doesn’t make sense to do that.
-It’s got to make sense with your brand.”
+The key is to be smart about integrating your brand into the game.
+It sounds obvious, but even if you know that Sudoku is, say, the most popular game online right now and you’ve got a car company, it maybe doesn’t make sense to do that.
+It’s got to make sense with your brand.

 Successful Examples Of Advergaming Campaigns

-All this to be said, Lego has found a way to combine their app technology with their actual product bricks.
+Lego has found a way to combine their app technology with their actual product bricks.
 Creating a drive for users to interact with both mediums and post about their creative builds.

-Widely regarded as the greatest advergame of all time is the Doom modification known as, “Chex Quest.”
-“Chex Quest” took an already widely popular game and not only made it available to a much wider audience of younger gamers by lowering the violence level, but also single handedly boosted “Chex” sales by over 200%.
-This game still has a cult following that leaves people anxious for a follow up.
+Widely regarded as the greatest advergame of all time, Chex Quest took an already widely popular game (DOOM) and not only made it available to a much wider audience of younger gamers by lowering the violence level but also boosted “Chex” sales by over 200%.
+This game still has a cult following that leaves people anxious for a follow-up.

 In-game reward advertising represents an ad format 81% all mobile game players prefer, and it’s easy to see why.